 Many mothers are worried about their pregnancies and COVID-19.
-Here is some information about what is normal for pregnancy, what could be due to anxiety or a cold and what could be symptoms of COVID-19.
-Heart palpitations: these are usually from a lot of stress and worry or could be due to a fever causing […]
+Here is some information about what is normal for pregnancy, what could be due to anxiety or a cold, what could be a pregnancy complication and what could be symptoms of COVID-19.
+Heart palpitations: these are usually from a lot of stress and worry or could […]

+Women who may have or have COVID-19 can have normal labour and there is no need for a special type of delivery such as caesarean section.
 Skin-to-skin care and breastfeeding should start at birth.
-Women who may have or have COVID-19 can have normal labour and there is no need for a special type of delivery such as caesarean section.
-All women arriving at a facility in labour will be screened for COVID-19 symptoms.
-If you maybe have, or definitely have […]
+All women arriving at a facility in labour must wear a cloth mask and will be screened for COVID-19 symptoms.
+If […]

 Yes, pregnant women should continue attending their planned antenatal visits.
 Wear a cloth mask.
 When you arrive at the facility, you will be asked questions about COVID-19, have your temperature checked and asked to use hand sanitiser.
-Those women with symptoms (fever, dry cough, sore muscles, sore throat, difficulty breathing) will be cared for in […]
+If you have symptoms (fever, dry cough, sore muscles, sore throat, difficulty breathing) you will be cared for […]

-In general, pregnant women are more likely to catch seasonal “flu”, and to have more severe symptoms from flu-like illnesses.
-Medical professionals recommend flu injections for pregnant women.
-But, it is not yet known if COVID-19 is worse in pregnant women.
-At this time, there is no vaccination for it.
-If you have any other […]
+In general, pregnant women are more likely to catch seasonal “flu”, and to have worse symptoms from flu-like illnesses.
+Medical professionals recommend seasonal flu injections for pregnant women.
+The COVID-19 vaccine is not universally available yet.
+So far, there is no proof that COVID-19 causes worse infection in pregnant women.
+But, if you have any […]